-If you are visiting downtown Knoxville’s main street (Gay Street) with kids, you will no-doubt spot the long lines spilling from Cruze Farm Ice Cream shop at all hours.
+If you are visiting downtown Knoxville’s main street (S Gay St.) with kids, you will no-doubt spot the long lines spilling from Cruze Farm Ice Cream shop at all hours.

 After perusing the downtown shops or after a dinner on Market Square, don’t miss Cruze Farm’s ice cream special of the day, sundaes, or even an ice cold bottle of fresh local milk!